Computational-Plant-Science/ml_smart_release/README.md

 ```

-   Run the prebuilt docker container from DockerHub, "-v /$path_to_test_image:/images" was to bind your local image data folder path(/$path_to_test_image) into the container path(/images).
+   Run the prebuilt Docker container from DockerHub, "-v /$path_to_test_image:/images" was to bind your local image data folder path(/$path_to_test_image) into the container path(/images).

-   Then all the compuation was perfomred inside the container, results will be generated inisde the container path(/images), in fact, it was saved in your local path(/$path_to_test_image).
+   Then all the computation was performed inside the container, results will be generated inside the container path(/images), in fact, it was saved in your local path(/$path_to_test_image).

    Note: The "/" at the end of the path was NOT needed when mounting a host directory into a Docker container.
-Above command mount the local directory "/$path_to_test_image" inside the container path "/images"
+Above command mounts the local directory "/$path_to_test_image" inside the container path "/images"
 Reference: https://docs.docker.com/storage/bind-mounts/